ComposableFi/composable-vm/contracts/cosmwasm/order/README.md

 A was split into B and C, and then B and C were moved to be D.

 D must "summed" from 2 amounts must be 2 separate CVM routes branches.

+Run over fork-join tree and product no joins (split rotes).